San Lazzaro degli Armeni: Armenians

+San Lazzaro has attracted numerous Armenian figures, from men of arts and letters to religious and political leaders.
 The marine painter Ivan Aivazovsky visited San Lazzaro in 1840.
 He met his older brother, Gabriel, who was working at the monastery at that time.
 At the monastery library and the art gallery Aivazovsky familiarized himself with Armenian manuscripts and Armenian art in general.
 Another Armenian painter, Vardges Sureniants, visited San Lazzaro in 1881 to study Armenian miniatures.
 The ethnographer Yervand Lalayan spent six months in 1894 for research.
-The musicologist Komitas lectured on Armenian folk and sacred music and researched the Armenian music notation (khaz) system in the monastery library in July 1907.
-The first meeting of the poets Yeghishe Charents and Avetik Isahakyan took place in San Lazzaro in 1924.
-Two prominent Soviet Armenians, the composer Aram Khachaturian and the astrophysicist Viktor Ambartsumian visited in 1963 and 1969, respectively.
+The ethnomusicologist Komitas lectured on Armenian folk and sacred music and researched the Armenian music notation (khaz) system in the monastery library in July 1907.
+The prominent writer Avetik Isahakyan visited in 1901 to meet with Ghevont Alishan and frequently visited the monastery with Yeghishe Charents in 1924 during their time in Venice.
+The noted Soviet astrophysicist Viktor Ambartsumian, visiting in 1969, was declared an honorary member of its academy.

-At least two catholicoi (leaders) of the Armenian Apostolic Church have visited the island: Vazgen I in 1958 and 1970, and Karekin II in 2008.
+At least two catholicoi (leaders) of the Armenian Apostolic Church have visited the island: Vazgen I (1958 and 1970), and Karekin II (2008).

-All leaders of Armenia have visited the island since independence, including Presidents Levon Ter-Petrosyan in 1991, (Note: Ter-Petrosyan visited in January 1991, when Armenia had declared sovereignty, but formally became independent in September 1991.
+All leaders of Armenia have visited the island since independence, including Presidents Levon Ter-Petrosyan (1991), (Note: Ter-Petrosyan visited in January 1991, when Armenia had declared sovereignty, but formally became independent in September 1991.
 At the time of his visit Ter-Petrosyan was chairman of the Armenian Supreme Council and de facto leader of Armenia.
 He was elected president in October 1991.)
-Robert Kocharyan in 2005, Serzh Sargsyan in 2011, Armen Sarkissian in 2019 and 2021, Vahagn Khachaturyan in 2024.
-Prime Minister Nikol Pashinyan visited in 2019, and his wife Anna Hakobyan in 2024.
-Ter-Petrosyan was named a member of its Academy in 1991, while Armen Sarkissian said that he would love to live there, "it’s a fantastic life."
+Robert Kocharyan (2005), Serzh Sargsyan (2011), and Prime Minister Nikol Pashinyan (2019).
+Ter-Petrosyan was named a member of its academy in 1991.

-Henrikh Mkhitaryan, the most prominent Armenian football player, married Betty Vardanyan at the monastery of San Lazzaro on June 17, 2019.
-Armenian-American media personality Kim Kardashian visited in August 2025.